 By Violet Chaudoir

 For me, the sign of an excellent event is one which reminds you why you choose St Andrews as a place to study, to dedicate four years of your life.
-Synergy: Health of a Child In Conflict exemplifies such an event as it epitomises collaboration, intellectual rigour and altruism, and resulted in leaving the event astonished by what the teachers and students of this town have to offer.
+Synergy:

 The Synergy event was the brainchild of both UNICEF St Andrews and Protocol Magazine, a student-led online publication which focuses on international human rights issues, a pairing I only hope to see more from in the future.
 The evening was a structured panel discussion, mediated by Michael Tyra (an International Relations PhD student) and containing three lectures, each lasting 10-15 minutes.
 Each lecture introduced and approached the evening’s focus, (the health of children in conflict) from a unique perspective, as each speaker was a specialised in a different branch of academia.